What Is In-App Guidance? (+Benefits, Examples)

 What Is In-App Guidance?

-In-app guidance is a combination of resources that assist users through onboarding of a product.
-It may include interactive walkthroughs, tooltips, self-help widgets, and other formats that help to educate users on product functionality, drive engagement, and lead to product adoption.
+In-app guidance enables end-users with interactive, contextual assistance and support through a combination of in-app elements.
+It may include interactive walkthroughs, tooltips, checklists, self-help wikis, and other UX elements that help to educate users on product functionality, drive engagement, provide contextual assistance, and achieve product adoption.

 1. Product tours

 A product tour is a sequence of tips displayed to new users once they log into the application for the first time.
-These in-app tutorials simply introduce users to product features step-by-step.
+These in-app support tutorials introduce users to product features step-by-step.

 Above: With Whatfix, you can create product tours for customer-facing applications, as well as internally used software.